 Unfortunately, cyber criminals are becoming increasingly sophisticated with their attack methods making many ransomware encryptions unbreakable.

-Additionally, the No More Ransom project hosts a variety of free tools that can help decrypt ransomware files with utilities provided by the cyber security research community.
+Additionally, the No More Ransom project hosts a variety of free tools that can help decrypt your files with utilities provided by the cyber security research community.

 If you have exhausted all other recovery options and are considering ransom payment, it’s important you are aware of the pros and cons to paying the ransom.

 The FBI does not encourage paying the ransom, but acknowledges it is a last resort option that business leaders may be forced to when business critical or confidential data is at stake.
-Under U.S. law, paying ransomware is legal unless payment is sanctioned.
+Under U.S. law, paying the ransom to obtain decryption keys is legal, unless it is to a sanctioned group/entity.

 However, even paying the demanded ransom does not guarantee the attacker will provide the means to recover your data.

 Regardless of whether you are able to decrypt your data or you choose to pay the ransom, you should always report a ransomware attack to law enforcement.
-Authorities can use the information from your attack to potentially identify and investigate the perpetrator, leading to eventual prosecution and prevention of future attacks.
+Authorities can use the information and data collected from your network to potentially identify and investigate the perpetrator, leading to eventual prosecution and prevention of future attacks.

-Now that you understand the common ways ransomware attacks happen and the recovery options, what are costs associated with resolving a ransomware attack?
+Now that you understand common entry points for the malware and the recovery options, what are costs associated with resolving a ransomware attack?

 How much does ransomware cost?